BioinformaticsLabAtMUN/sRNARFTarget/README.md

          should be in single quotes.
 For example: 'omrA' and 'ompT'
          4. 4th parameter in sRNARFTarget_CP command is feature/variable name and should be in single quotes.
 For example : 'GCG'

-   #### 5. Notes
+   ## Notes
+    1. sRNARFTarget can be run for any number of sRNAs and mRNAs at a time.
-    sRNARFTarget_SHAP and sRNARFTarget_CP programs can be run only for one sRNA-mRNA pair at a time.
+    2. sRNARFTarget_SHAP and sRNARFTarget_CP programs can be run only for one sRNA-mRNA pair at a time.